abeldekat/cmp-mini-snippets/README.md

 }),
 ```

-## LazyVim and mini.snippets
+## Remarks

-See this [LazyVim] PR for a mini.snippets "extra"...
+See this [LazyVim PR] for a mini.snippets "extra"...
+See this [nvim-cmp PR], providing a solution for outdated completion-items.

 ## Acknowledgments